jdelta1/qr-decoder/README.md

 # qr-decoder
 Quickly decode saved QR image files.
+Useful if you need to mass decode QR images that you have saved.
+Supports PNG, JPG, JPEG, BMP, and GIF.

 `pip3 install pyzbar`
 ## To Run: